GSTR-1 is a monthly or quarterly return (based on taxpayer’s annual turnover) that should be filed by every registered dealer.

 GSTR-1 is a monthly or quarterly return (based on taxpayer’s annual turnover) that should be filed by every registered dealer.
 In this form, the registered taxpayers are required to provide details of all their outward supplies/sales records.

-Under the GST regime, it is mandatory for every* registered taxpayer to furnish his/her Form GSTR-1 before the given due date, even in case of NIL returns.
+Under the GST regime, it is mandatory for every* registered taxpayer to furnish his/her Form GSTR-1 before the given due date, even in case of NIL returns, barring a few exceptions.

 *The following taxpayers are exempt for filing form GSTR-1: